Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: Experiments

-\paragraph{Implementation details} We implement StableCamH with PyTorch \cite{PyTorch}.
-Our StableCamH is independent of network architectures and adopts Monodepth2 \cite{Monodepth2} as a depth network $\theta_\depth$ and a pose network $\theta_\pose$, one of the most basic architectures in self-supervised MDE.
-Specifically, We construct $\theta_\depth$ with ResNet50 pre-trained on ImageNet \cite{ImageNet} as an encoder and the decoder of DispNet \cite{Monodepth}, replacing its activation with ELU and applying sigmoid to the output.
-For $\theta_\pose$, we use the same architecture of the pose network in DDVO \cite{DDVO} with ResNet50 as its encoder.
-For all experiments unless mentioned otherwise, we train these models for 55 epochs with a batch size of 8, and set $\tau_\mathrm{mid}$ to 20.
-We use Adam optimizer \cite{Adam} with an initial learning rate of $5.0 \times 10^{-5}$ decayed by half every 15 epochs.
-During training, we perform the following augmentations with 50\% chance in a random order: horizontal flips, brightness adjustment ($\pm$0.2), saturation adjustment ($\pm$0.2), contrast adjustment ($\pm$0.2), and hue jitter ($\pm$0.1).
-These augmentations are also used in Monodepth2 \cite{Monodepth2}.
-For quantitative evaluation, we follow \cite{StandardMetrics} and compute the seven standard metrics: AbsRel, SqRel, RMSE, $\mathrm{RMSE_{log}}$, $\delta<1.25$, $\delta<1.25^2$, and $\delta<1.25^3$.
+We implement FUMET with PyTorch~\cite{PyTorch}.
+We employ Monodepth2~\cite{Monodepth2} with ResNet50 encoder pre-trained on ImageNet~\cite{ImageNet} as the default depth estimator which is one of the most basic architectures in self-supervised MDE.
+For all experiments unless mentioned otherwise, we train the model for 50 epochs with a batch size of 8 and set $\tau_\mathrm{mid}$ to 20.
+We use Adam optimizer~\cite{Adam} with an initial learning rate of $5.0 \times 10^{-5}$ decayed by half every 15 epochs.
+During training, we perform the following augmentations with 50\% chance in random order: horizontal flips, brightness adjustment ($\pm$0.2), saturation adjustment ($\pm$0.2), contrast adjustment ($\pm$0.2), and hue jitter ($\pm$0.1).
+For quantitative evaluation, we follow~\cite{StandardMetrics} and compute the seven standard metrics: AbsRel, SqRel, RMSE, $\mathrm{RMSE_{log}}$, $\delta<1.25$, $\delta<1.25^2$, and $\delta<1.25^3$.